 The Norwegian Tax Administration’s access to correct the self-assessment

 The Norwegian Tax Administration can check if the submitted self-assessment is in accordance with the actual circumstances.

-The Norwegian Tax Administration have the right to correct the self-assessment within five years if you have not submitted a self-assessment, or the self-assessment is incorrect.
+The Norwegian Tax Administration has the right to correct the self-assessment within five years if you have not submitted a self-assessment, or if the self-assessment is incorrect.

-In case of fined for stricter surtax or criminal act, the Norwegian Tax Administration have the right to correct the self-assessment within ten years.
-As an example, in case of tax evasion.
+In cases where fines for more severe taxation or criminal activity could be applicable, the Norwegian Tax Administration has the right to correct the self-assessment for up to ten years.
+As an example, in cases of tax evasion.

-You will be given information from the Norwegian Tax Administration if a correction is made.
+You get information from the Norwegian Tax Administration if a correction is made.

 Article first published in July 2019, updated May 2021.